harvindersingh02/vk-dev-python/README.md

-It’s a pleasure to meet you!
-:100:
+I had a great time!